|Monday – Thursday:||9:00 am – 5:00 pm|

 I would love to talk with you and see how I can help you today!

 Originally, I am from the small town of Kane, Pennsylvania.
-Currently, I live in San Antonio, Texas, with Barry, my husband of 24 years, and our youngest son, William.
-Our oldest son, Joshua, is serving in the U.S. Navy.
+Currently, I live in Saint Petersburg, Pennsylvania, with Barry, my husband of 27 years.
+We have two adult sons.

 - In 1997, was commissioned as a Second Lieutenant in the U.S. Army, and in 2017, I retired as a Lieutenant Colonel.